 I also know that Joseph Smith’s account of a vision, and of divine help as he translated The Book of Mormon, are true.
 Again, I am setting a high bar for using the word “know” here.
 About this truth I have also had many, many confirming experiences.

 I don’t know everything about Joseph’s life and heart.
 I am familiar with much about his public history, including both good and bad.
 (Funny how critics only want to discuss the latter…).
 In private, some of his actions were magnificent–almost breathtakingly courageous and humble and generous.
 We know a few details from journals and anecdotes.
 But that’s not the whole story, I suppose.
 Joseph may have been as flawed as Moses, who not only parted the Red Sea but also killed an Egyptian under complex circumstances and hid him in the sand, and whose wife called him a “bloody husband.”
 He may have been as flawed as Jonah, who preached to Nineveh, but only after fleeing to avoid offering a hated ethnic group a chance to repent.
-It is conceivable–though I don’t believe this–that he was as flawed as David, who wrote the psalms but also slept with Bathsheba and then arranged the death of her husband.
 It is clear that on numerous occasions, he was woefully misunderstood and viciously maligned.
 Perhaps reality is a mixture of all of the above, and perhaps the Lord hasn’t clarified because his private life isn’t really public business.
 But whatever else Joseph was, he was most certainly a tool of the Lord, someone who courageously accomplished a vital mandate at the cost of excruciating personal sacrifice.
 I am grateful.
 I love him for that.

 The attitude of Mormons toward Joseph Smith is often misunderstood or misrepresented, so I want to be very clear about this particular topic: Joseph was a man.
 I don’t worship him.
 I have never prayed to him, and I find that idea as ludicrous and offensive as he would.
 I don’t capitalize pronouns that refer to him.
 I have no doubt that he made lots of mistakes; he said so himself.
 Weeks go by when I don’t think of him at all.
 Occasionally I sing hymns about him; always, the lyrics express gratitude that the work he did draws us more fully and fervently toward Christ.
 Joseph himself said it best: